Custom Scheduled Events

 - No interactive output - use

-console.logfor logging (captured in execution history) - Must complete within ~22 seconds
+console.logfor logging (captured in activity log) - Must complete within ~22 seconds

-- Should be idempotent — if the same job runs twice, the result should be consistent
+- Should be idempotent - if the same event runs twice, the result should be consistent

 Examples